kubernetes/community/contributors/design-proposals/storage/container-storage-interface-inline-volumes.md

 Currently, CSI can be used only though PersistentVolume object.
 All other persistent volume sources support in-line volumes in Pods, CSI should be no exception.
 There are two main drivers:
 * We want to move away from in-tree volume plugins to CSI, as designed in a separate proposal https://github.com/kubernetes/community/pull/2199/.
 In-line volumes should use CSI too.
 * CSI drivers can be used to provide Secrets-like volumes to pods, e.g. providing secrets from a remote vault.
 We don't want to force users to create PVs for each secret, we should allow to use them in-line in pods as regular Secrets or Secrets-like Flex volumes.
+* Get the same features as Flex and deprecate Flex.
+I.e. replace it with some CSI-Flex bridge, which is out of scope of this proposal.

 ## API
 `VolumeSource` needs to be extended with CSI volume source: